yihong1120/Vitis-AI-YOLOv3-TF2-Quantization-Evaluation/README.md

     bash download_data.sh
     bash convert_data.sh

-It runs the scripts run_eval_fmodel.sh and run_eval_qmodel.sh to evaluate the performance of the full-precision and quantized models, respectively.
-These scripts measure the accuracy of the models on the test dataset and display the results on the command line.

-    bash run_eval_fmodel.sh
-    bash run_eval_qmodel.sh

 Please note that the pre-trained model and dataset used in this script might be out-dated and the instruction is for demonstration purpose only, you may need to download the latest model and dataset and adapt the command accordingly.

 To run the quantization script and generate the xmodel to delopy on Xilinx FPGA, you can simply execute the command below in your terminal: